Russian Union of Evangelical Christians-Baptists: Statistics

-The UECB is multiethnic, consisting of Russians, Ukrainians, Belorussians, Germans, Latvians, Armenians, Georgians, Ossets, Moldavians, Chuvashes, Komi, and other nationalities.
-According to a denomination census released in 2020, it claimed 1,674 churches and 68,166 members.
+The UECB is multiethnic, consisting of Russians, Ukrainians, Belarusians, Germans, Latvians, Armenians, Georgians, Ossets, Moldavians, Chuvashes, Komi, and other nationalities.
+According to a census published by the association in 2023, it claimed 1,674 churches and 68,166 members.

-Drug rehab centers
+Schools

-Union of Evangelical Christians runs the largest network of drug rehabilitation centers in Russia, without any financial or moral support from the federal government.
-Almost all of the 500+ such centers in Russia are currently run by them.
+It has 1 affiliated theological institute, the Moscow Baptist Theological Seminary founded in 1993.

 Personnel

 Chairmen or presidents of the organization were: